peterdemin/peterdemin.github.io/fossilitate/next-level-open-source.md

 3. Client gets access to a private artifactory with forked third-party libraries.
 4. Fossility maintains private forks until the patches are merged and released in upstream packages.
 5. Fossility pays open source maintainers to work on client's issues.

+---

+# Outline

+## Upsides

+* Open source is the best way to move faster as a whole.
+* Less reinventing the wheel.
+* Free contributions.

+## Downsides

+* Part of the product is owned and maintained by someone outside of the company.
+* Bug fixes are slower to get to the production, because of the release cycle.
+* Feature requests may get no attention, or be rejected.
+* Library may get completely abandoned.

+## Solution

+* Partner with open source library maintainers.
+* Provide bounties to maintainers for working on issues needed by the clients.
+* Maintain private artifactory for fork releases.
+* Private releases a faster to incorporate new patches.
+* Private releases with backported bug fixes.

+SaaS